Albany DUI Lawyer

 In the state of Georgia, a person who is over the legal drinking age of 21 can be arrested and charged with driving under the influence (DUI) if he or she has a blood alcohol content (BAC) of 0.08% or higher.
 Motorists under the age of 21 can be charged with DUI if they are driving with a BAC of 0.02% or higher, and commercial driver's license carriers can be charged with DUI if their BAC is 0.04% or above while operating a commercial vehicle.

-If you have been arrested or charged with DUI, contact Thomas V. Duck III, P.C. to discuss your options with a skilled Albany DUI attorney.
-In many cases, we are able to help our clients fight for reduced penalties and work to keep their driver’s license.
+If you have been arrested or charged with DUI, contact Thomas V. Duck III, P.C., Attorney at Law to discuss your options with a skilled Albany DUI attorney.
+In many cases, we are able to help our clients fight for reduced penalties and work to keep their driver's license.
 If you wish to avoid having your license suspended, it is important that you act quickly, as you only have 30 calendar days to request an administrative hearing.

 Arrested for DUI in Dougherty, Worth, or Lee County, GA?
 Contact our office at (229) 999-4147 to discuss your options with our legal team today.